Best F1 22 Thrustmaster Force Feedback Settings: T248, T128, T818 + More

-Because of its heavy reliance on a racing wheel, many sim racers are asking - What is the best wheel for Assetto Corsa Competizione?
+Because of its heavy reliance on a racing wheel, many sim racers are asking - What is the best wheel for Assetto Corsa Competizione in 2023?

-Assetto Corsa Competizione is a sim racing game which really rewards those who play with a racing wheel.
-Of course you can play ACC with a controller, however your experience will be much better with a wheel.
+Assetto Corsa Competizione is a sim racing game that really rewards those who play with a racing wheel.
+Of course, you can play ACC with a controller, however, your experience will be much better with a wheel.

 But for those who are interested in racing with a wheel, what racing wheel is best for Assetto Corsa Competizione?

-You can’t look for a high end sim racing wheel without mentioning the sim racing giant Fanatec.
-Fanatec produce more premium racing wheels and peripherals, and these are some of the best on the market.
+You can’t look for a high-end sim racing wheel without mentioning the sim racing giant Fanatec.
+Fanatec produces more premium racing wheels and peripherals, and these are some of the best on the market.

-In particular their direct drive range, known as the Podium range.
-This range is built up of two wheel bases, the DD1 and DD2, with the later offering more power.
+In particular, their direct drive range, which is known as the Podium range.
+This range of high-end sim racing products is built up of two wheel bases, the DD1 and DD2, with the latter offering more power.

 Both of these wheel bases on their own are compatible only with PC and Xbox consoles.
-However Fanatec do produce a product called the Podium F1.
+However, Fanatec does produce a product called the Podium F1.
 This utilises a DD1 wheel base built especially for PlayStation compatibility.
 This gives you the option to pick a product for whichever console you race on.

-The Podium range are some of the most compatible direct drive wheel bases on the market.
+The Podium range of racing wheels are some of the most compatible direct drive wheel bases on the market.
 And at the time of writing are the only direct drive wheel bases compatible with consoles.

 For that reason, I’d highly recommend either a Podium F1 or either of the DD1/DD2 wheel bases for racing with Assetto Corsa Competizione.

 When it comes to picking just a single racing wheel to recommend for racing ACC on Xbox consoles, it’s tricky to pick a winner.
-If you are looking for out and out performance from your racing wheel, then you should consider one of the direct drive wheel bases I recommended above.
+If you are looking for extreme performance from your racing wheel, then you should consider one of the direct drive wheel bases I recommended above.

 But, to be a winner in this category, for me, budget plays a large part.
-That is why I’m recommending a racing wheel which bundles everything you need to start racing, wheel base, steering wheel and pedals.
-And is also fairly reasonably priced.
+That is why I’m recommending a racing wheel that is more than powerful enough to deliver fantastic force feedback but is much kinder on your wallet than the Podium range above.